 - 20% of the workforce are in occupations that will shrink.

 This figure is smaller than previous high-end estimates of 47% (Frey & Osborne, 2013), but also larger than more conservative estimates of 9% (Arntz et.
 Al, 2016).
 In line with previous findings, Pearson reports that routine, physical or manual abilities will become less valuable over time.
-However, Pearson also notes that certain sectors typically considered doomed by automation such as agriculture, trades, and construction, may actually show pockets of job growth where new skills are required to compliment new technologies.
+However, Pearson also notes that certain sectors typically considered doomed by automation such as agriculture, trades, and construction, may actually show pockets of job growth where new skills are required to complement new technologies.
+So, it can be said that there cannot be a complete elimination of people in the workforce.
+Instead, building skill sets to work alongside automated machines could be the way to go.
+For example, with large industries adopting newer technologies and automation to improve the production process, an automation parts supplier could be the need of the hour, as there will always be a requirement for people who have the necessary knowledge to handle new machines and implement efficient functionalities.

 - 10% of the workforce are in occupations that will grow.

 Specifically, the researchers argue that jobs involving judgment and decision making, teaching, active learning, interpersonal skills, complex problem-solving, originality, fluency of ideas, and systems thinking will all grow in value.
 Jobs in high demand will include teachers and education professionals, sports and fitness workers, caregivers, managers, hospitality workers, legal professionals, and engineers.
 Occupations in the public sector, as well as those resistant to globalization, emerge as particularly resilient.
+Further, jobs in the construction sector and those that involve outdoor manual work could also need constant manpower, as we see companies such as Crane Renovation Group reaching out to potential workforce to increase hiring and provide consistent jobs.
 Pearson also points out that jobs and skills that will become more valuable are not specifically confined to any one particular income bracket or skill level.

 - 70% of the workforce are in occupations where their future is uncertain.